concourse/rfcs/075-k8s-runtime/proposal.md

 1. Tracing
 1. Metrics (Placeholder)
 1. Default K8s container placement strategy
+1. External K8s worker that is not reachable by the web

 ## Developer Use Cases
 1. Hello World (without `image_resource`)